Are extended warranties worth the cost? Or are they a scam?

 What’s the difference between extended warranties and factory coverage?

-Furniture warranties have three primary purposes:
+Furniture warranties & Extended warranties have three primary purposes:

-Legal protection (for retailers and manufacturers) against consumer complaints.
+For retailers and manufacturers against consumer complaints.

-Additional profit for retailers.
+Additional profit for retailers

 At the end of the article is an annotated copy of a Wayfair extended warranty.

 A Flexsteel manufacturer’s warranty is also analyzed in detail.